abhishek-bits/system-design/README.md

 How many read nodes are we left with?
 (R) = 2

 Every request should follow the Rule: `R + W > N`.

+where, R is the # Read Replicas, W is the # Write Replicas and N is the total # replicas.

 So, according to this rule, R > 2 but in our response we get (40, 40); Hence, this entire request fails and system responds with an error (503).